RHoKAustralia/berry-street/README.md

   $ cd api
   api$ ./gradlew bootRun
   ```
-  to start up the backend api; And then, you can test it through its [swagger interface](http://localhost:8080) or using any other REST Client, like [Postman](https://www.getpostman.com/)
+  to start up the backend api; And then, you can test it through its [swagger interface](http://localhost:8080) or using any other REST Client, like [Postman](https://www.getpostman.com/).

-If you want to use an IDE like IntelliJ Idea (this is the preferred one) or Eclipse, you can generate the appropriate project files by running
+If you want to use an IDE like IntelliJ Idea (preferred) or Eclipse, you can generate the appropriate project files by running

 ```
 api$ ./gradlew idea
-api$ ./gradlew eclipse
+# or # api$ ./gradlew eclipse
 ```

-and then import the project in the IDE
+and then import the project in the IDE.

 ## Front End Development / Testing